jokergoo/circlize_book/book/03-graphics.md

 four mandatory arguments which are index for the first sector, positions on the first sector, index for the second sector and positions on the second sector.
-If the positions on the two sectors are all single points, the link represents a line.
+If the positions on the two sectors are all single points, the link represents as a line.
 If the positions on the two sectors are intervals, the link represents as a robbon (Figure \@ref(fig:link-example)).
 Possible usage for `circos.link()` is as follows.